node-real/megafuel-client-example/payment-gateway/readme.md

 Before getting started, the payment gateway, acting as a gas fee sponsor, needs to first register as a user on Nodereal and then apply to create a policy.
 The specific process can be referred to in [this document](https://docs.nodereal.io/docs/meganode-paymaster-sponsor-guidelines).

-After the application is approved, Nodereal will send an email to the Payment Gateway with the ID of the policy created for them.
+After the application is approved, Nodereal will email the Payment Gateway with the ID of the policy created for them.

 ## Configure the Policy